 Our suggestion is to start with the lower amount listed on the package, and then modify it accordingly, if your cat loses or gains weight or is showing signs of starvation.

 IMPORTANT: If your cat is overweight, here are our series about obesity in cats, in which you will learn how to tell if your cat is obese, how to determine a “normal weight” for your cat; how to put your cat on a diet; and you will find tips on how to achieve this weight.

 We find it convenient to measure the amount in the morning, placing it in a measuring cup to keep it separate from the rest of the food.
 Then, you can pour part of food from this cup at each mealtime, and deliver the remaining amount at the last meal of the day.

 Can you free-feed a cat?

 It is possible to pour a large bowl full of dry food and let your cat choose when to eat on his own?
 Wouldn’t such a setting provide her the ability to eat in a natural way, maybe up to ten meals at times, when she wants it?

 In the perfect world, yes.
 You can free-feed a cat.
 Studies suggest that cats and dogs can monitor their food intake adequately under several circumstances.
 The cat must be healthy and his activity levels must be much higher than average indoor cats nowadays have.

 You can also monitor your cat’s food intake yourself, by adding only as much food as is necessary per day.
-The sad thing is that you can only do this if you feed dry food (read about why wet food is better for cats here), and you can only have one cat.
+The sad thing is that you can only do this if you feed dry food, and you can only have one cat.
 If you free-feed more than one cat, it becomes impossible to ensure that all cats get an even share.
 You can read about other benefits of fixed scheduled meals here.